tomswinburne/tomswinburne.github.io/index.md

 <code>tswin-at-umich.edu</code>
 <br>
 <br>
-<u><strong>Modern computational metallurgy</strong></u><br>
+<u><strong>Modern Multiscale Modeling</strong></u><br>
 Metallic alloys are uniquely strong, ductile and reusable, essential for transportation and energy production.
 Diagnosis and mitigation of component failure remains a grand challenge, reducing performance and raising costs: 2-3% of US GDP for fatigue failure alone.
+As experiments are typically indirect, destructive and expensive, computational models have huge potential to accelerate design and testing, but must predict without learning from large databases.

-Experiments are typically indirect, destructive and expensive, meaning computational models have huge potential to accelerate design and testing in metallurgy.
-Our research pushes the frontier of how we connect atomic-level complexities to engineering properties, drawing broadly from mechanics, physics, applied mathematics and machine learning.
-Research topics balance fundamental and applied problems in computational science, irradiation damage and dislocation plasticity.
+Our research pushes the frontier of multi-scale modelling, drawing broadly from mechanics, physics, applied mathematics and machine learning.
+Our goal is to learn how atomic-level dynamics influence microstructure and thus engineering properties, applied to a range of problems in nuclear and mechanical engineering.
+We design robust methods to capture and propagate uncertainty up and down scales, building trustworthy ML models that can learn from all data sources.
 <br>
 <br>
 <u><strong>Selected recent work</strong></u><br>